GaneshMarachu/PENETRATION-TESTING-TOOLKIT/README.md

 This marks the successful completion of the task titled “PENETRATION TESTING TOOLKIT” as part of the CodTech cybersecurity internship program.

+## Disclaimer

+This tool is developed for **educational purposes** and **authorized security testing** only.
+Do not use this software to scan or attack systems without explicit, written permission from the owner.
+Unauthorized use is illegal under cybersecurity and data protection laws.

+The author takes **no responsibility** for any misuse or damage caused by this tool.
+Use responsibly, ethically, and within the boundaries of the law.

 output:

 ![Image](https://github.com/user-attachments/assets/346e85af-1887-47c3-8d1b-d88300e02c39)